systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 ### Standard-conformance Marker File

-Unfortunately, there are implementations of boot loading infrastructure that are also using the `/loader/entries/` directory, but installing files that do not follow this specification.
+Unfortunately, there are implementations of boot loading infrastructure that are also using the `/loader/entries/` directory, but install files that do not follow this specification.
 In order to minimize confusion, a boot loader implementation may place the file `/loader/entries.srel` next to the `/loader/entries/` directory containing the ASCII string `type1` (followed by a UNIX newline).
 Tools that need to determine whether an existing directory